 Internet banking allows consumers to perform banking activities anywhere ,and any time via the internet, and enables consumers to perform all routine transactions at any time and from any place round-the-clock at no cost and without having to personally be in the bank to carry out banking deals, internet banking offers many financial services (e.g. view balances and details of accounts ,get an account statement online, transfer funds within customer accounts, pay to credit cards and view the latest Foreign Currency Exchange rates).
-After few years from adopting internet banking by Jordanian commercial banks, the usage internet banking still limited.
+After few years from adopting internet banking by Jordanian commercial banks, the usage internet banking by customers are questionable .In particular, it has been noted that the usage internet banking still limited.
 Current study examines the usage of internet banking from the electronic services employees' opinion at commercial banks in Jordan.